-Like any other plants you find outside, make sure you pick healthy plants from a safe, untreated yard.
+Like any other plants you find outside, make sure to pick healthy plants from a safe, untreated yard.
 Rinse them off thoroughly to remove small bugs, dirt, or contaminants.

 Questionable Herbs For Guinea Pigs

-The following herbs are not toxic to guinea pigs but are best fed with caution and extreme moderation due to a lack of qualified information or high calcium levels.
+The following herbs are not toxic to guinea pigs but are best fed with caution and extreme moderation due to a lack of qualified information.

 Can Guinea Pigs Eat Sage?

 Sage is not poisonous to guinea pigs when fed in small quantities.
 However, this aromatic Mediterranean herb contains essential oils that can upset your guinea pig’s stomach.

 Like many other herbs, sage is also very high in calcium, which can lead to problems over time.

 In addition, there’s little information on the correct amounts to feed or possible side effects for guinea pigs.
 For these reasons, it’s best to avoid feeding sage or limit it to very minimal amounts.